MicrosoftDocs/mixed-reality/mixed-reality-docs/eye-tracking.md

 Building an interaction that takes advantage of fast-moving eye targeting can be challenging.
 On the one hand, the eyes move so fast that you need to be careful on how to use eye-gaze input, because otherwise user may find the experience overwhelming or distracting.
 On the other hand, you can also create truly magical experiences that will excite your users!
-To help you, we have compiled an overview of key advantages, challenges and design recommendations for [eye-gaze for interaction](eye-gaze-interaction.md) based on extensive investigations.
+To help you, check out our overview of key advantages, challenges and design recommendations for [eye-gaze for interaction](eye-gaze-interaction.md).

 ## Dev guidance: What if eye tracking is not available?